even-notodd/FPGA4RISCV/README.md

 # FPGA4RISCV
-This project is an attempt to build hardware (SOM and baseboard) capable for runnig Linux on RISCV MCU implemented in FPGA.
+This project is an attempt to build hardware (SOM and baseboard) capable of runnig Linux on RISCV MCU implemented in FPGA.
 ## This is work in progress, not finished project (!).
-Overview ():
+Overview:

 ![image](IMG/Overview.png)